 If your skin already feels congested, overheated, or sting-prone, pushing too many layers can make the routine feel impressive but less stable.
 A clearer routine with fewer well-chosen steps often gets closer to the finish people associate with healthy glow anyway.

-If you want that polished result to match the rest of your look, trying a K-style profile can help translate skin mood into hair, outfit, and overall styling instead of stopping at skincare alone.
+If you want that polished result to match the rest of your look, trying a K-style profile can help translate skin mood into hair, outfit, and full styling direction instead of stopping at skincare alone.

 Beginners usually do better with a short structure they can repeat for several weeks.
 Cleanser, one hydrating layer, moisturizer, and sunscreen in the daytime already cover most of the routine logic.
 At night, adding a treatment step only makes sense when you know what problem it is solving and how often your skin can tolerate it.